-In addition to a visual inspection, all CUBE surfaces were analyzed using HydrOffice QC Tools Flier Finder tool to assure data does not contain fliers (anomalous data as defined by QC Tools flier finding algorithms #2-5).
+In addition to a visual inspection, the finalized 1 m CUBE surface was analyzed using HydrOffice QC Tools Flier Finder tool to assure data does not contain fliers (anomalous data as defined by QC Tools flier finding algorithms #2-5).
 While the Flier Finder tool flags surface fliers meeting a set criteria, it will also flag real surface features that meet the same criteria.
 Spurious soundings flagged by Flier Finder were cleaned until only the remaining flagged fliers were deemed valid aspects of the surface.